skolenik/svyset_manifesto/README.md

 ## Survey sampling features

+One of the objects in survey research is to come up with survey designs that minimize Total Survey Error (TSE).
+Sampling and adjustment errors are only two of the errors within the larger TSE framework.
+However, when surveys are build on the principles of probability sampling, sampling  errors are two types of error that can be estimated correctly.
+When coverage and nonresponse can be estimated as well, there are possibilities to adjust errors in order to ensure that the analysis of the survey represent the larger population.
+If this is done well, the results from the survey analysis are asymptotically unbiased, whileuncertainty due to the various errors can be estimated.
-We focus on the "big four" features of complex sampling designs: stratification, cluster sampling, unequal probabilities of selection, and weight adjustments.
+In this manifesto, we focus on the "big four" features of complex sampling designs: stratification, cluster sampling, unequal probabilities of selection, and weight adjustments.
 Each design feature is described in more detail below.

 ### Stratification